mjfrigaard/sharing-your-work/manuscript/chapter1.md

 And like most advertising, peer-reviewed papers leave many essential details out.
 For example, journal articles can't document how you ended up at the particular research question or hypothesis you tested (and why you had to change it).
 Neither the thesis/dissertation nor the peer-reviewed paper can document what you did in graduate school.
 This includes things like:

-* coming up with an idea,
+* Coming up with an idea,
-* turning that idea into a research question,
+* Turning that idea into a research question,
-* convincing people of that idea (or some version of it),
+* Convincing people of that idea (or some version of it),
-* collecting your data,
+* Collecting your data,
-* teaching labs/lectures,
+* Teaching labs/lectures,
-* recruiting volunteers,
+* Recruiting volunteers,
-* entering your data,
+* Entering your data,
-* managing your committee member's expectations (and egos),
+* Managing your committee member's expectations (and egos),
-* cleaning your data,
+* Cleaning your data,
-* persuading someone to read early drafts,
+* Persuading someone to read early drafts,
-* politely reminding your committee to give you constructive criticism (promptly so you can graduate), and
+* Politely reminding your committee to give you constructive criticism (promptly so you can graduate), and
-* solving a million other little day-to-day problems.
+* Solving a million other little day-to-day problems.

-A research paper written and edited by committee and powerpoint presentation won't capture most of these adventures, so if you want your work to count, it needs to be communicated to wider audiences, or even in other mediums.
+A research paper written and edited by committee and a powerpoint presentation won't adequately capture your graduate school adventure, so if you want your work to count, it needs to be communicated to wider audiences, or even in other mediums.

-## People to emulate
+## Researchers to emulate
 This book will show you some of the tools to make your work more discoverable.
 We'll introduce you to the technologies, methods, and places used by scientists who have successfully communicated their work.
 These scientists have used the internet as a tool to engage with broader audiences, create better tools for doing science, document some of their daily struggles/successes, and share more about what it means to conduct research.

 For example,  [Lucy D'Agostino McGowan](https://www.lucymcgowan.com/) is a post-doc at Johns Hopkins Bloomberg School of Health.
 She maintains a [blog](https://livefreeordichotomize.com/), publishes [ebooks](https://leanpub.com/ggplot2in2), has [online courses](https://leanpub.com/u/lucymcgowan), and also attempts to create a [real BB-8](https://magazine.amstat.org/blog/2017/11/01/lucy-dagostino-mcgowan-and-ryan-jarrett/).
 Her work is *highly discoverable* and showcases a wide range of skills.